 First of all, we must recognize the need to get all Catholics back to the practice of their faith.
 We have a tremendous opportunity and duty on Easter Sunday to catechize the Easter-only Catholics and invite them back into full participation in the sacramental life of the Church.
-We cannot let these souls receive Holy Communion in the state of mortal sin, which we know full well is a sacrilege.
+We cannot let these souls to continue to receive Holy Communion in the state of "grave" or mortal sin, which we fully know, well, is a sacrilege.

 Canons 768 and 769 clearly state our responsibilities.
 It is imperative that we use this opportunity to instruct these souls with a basic catechesis on why they should confess their serious sins before receiving the Eucharist.
 We will also tell them of the precept of a yearly confession of these sins.
-We'll do all that is within our power and we will use every available means to achieve our goals.
+We will do all that is within our priestly abilities and we will use every available means to help Jesus save all souls.

-We should also reach out to those Lapsed Catholics in our areas who no longer attend mass at all.
+We should also reach out to those lapsed Catholics in our areas who no longer attend mass at all.
 We can do this through every media possible including TV, radio, and newspapers.
 We also need to reach out and share the good news of the Gospel to those who live within our territory, who are non-believers, as we are called to do in Canon 771.2.
-The Church has provided everything we need.
+The Church has provided all the tools that we need to be successful.

 We will humbly turn to the Church and follow her direction and we will all be tremendously blessed.
 Our Lord Jesus reminded us of the need to leave the 99 to get the 1 that was lost, and how much all of Heaven rejoices (Luke 15: 4-7).
+Our parishes will experience this joy too, as reconciled souls come back home.

 The Church has given us a superb opportunity to put these mandates into use.
-Ever since the Jubilee Year 2000, we have been calling the Second Sunday of Easter, Divine Mercy Sunday.
+Ever since the Jubilee Year 2000, we have been calling the Second Sunday of Easter, "Divine Mercy Sunday".
 Most, if not all, of our parishes have had some type of recognition of this new feastday.
-With this letter, I want to inform you of the special plenary indulgence and how it fits perfectly into our objectives.
+With this letter, I want to remind you of the special Plenary Indulgence for Divine Mercy Sunday and how this fits perfectly into our objectives.

-In August of 2002 the Holy See made public a remarkable plenary indulgence for Divine Mercy Sunday that is to remain into perpetuity.
+In August of 2002, the Holy See made public a remarkable plenary indulgence for Divine Mercy Sunday that is to remain into perpetuity.
 The Church, moved by the inspiration of the Holy Spirit, has mandated special duties for all priests who exercise pastoral ministry.
-These can be found in the indulgence under the title "Duties of Priests: Inform Parishioners, Hear Confessions, Lead Prayers".
+These can be found in the plenary indulgence decree under the title "Duties of Priests: Inform Parishioners, Hear Confessions, Lead Prayers".

-Mindful of the need to catechize the Lapsed Catholics and Non-believers alike, we will use the good news of this special plenary indulgence to attract all souls to partake in this feast.
+Mindful of the need to catechize the lapsed Catholics and non-believers alike, we will use the good news of this special plenary indulgence to attract all souls to partake in this feast.
 It will matter not if people believe in the authority of the seat of Peter to issue these special opportunities for incredible graces.
-I want to take this opportunity to recall our promise at our priestly ordination.
+I want to take this opportunity for us to recall our promise at our priestly ordination to the Holy Father.

 Their have been some tremendous conversion experiences that have occurred because of this feast.
-It must be because of these that the Church has mandated that everyone be told about the plenary indulgence.
-It was Jesus who, through St. Faustina asked the Church to establish this Feast of Mercy on the Sunday after Easter.
-He promised an outpouring of an ocean of graces to those souls who would go to Confession and then receive Holy Communion on this feast.
+It must be because of these, that the Church has mandated, that everyone be told about the special plenary indulgence.
+It was Jesus, Himself, who, through St. Faustina, asked the Church to establish this Feast of Mercy on the Sunday after Easter.
+He promised an outpouring of an ocean of graces and a complete pardon to those souls who would go to Confession and then receive Holy Communion on this feast.